...

 Not all PU alternatives are expensive.
 Solvent-free PU leads the race in practicality.

-Solvent-free vegan leather is made without harmful solvents, and at 50% recyclable ratio, it’s the most affordable and stable option among the three.
+Solvent-free vegan leather10 is made without harmful solvents, and at 50% recyclable ratio, it’s the most affordable and stable option among the three.

 solvent free vegan leather